After surviving Sauk Prairie on Saturday, June 8, junior Brooklyn Kane hugged her teammates to celebrate a return trip to state.

 As a defender, it was Kane’s goal on a header off a corner kick in the 61st minute that gave the Panthers the only score they would need in a 1-0 victory in the WIAA Division 2 sectional championship game.
 It marks the fifth straight year Oregon qualified for state.

 The win marked the 14th shutout this season for the Panthers, who are undefeated this season at 16-0-1.

-Ranked second in the D2 Wisconsin Soccer Coaches Association poll and the defending state runners-up last year, the second-seeded Panthers will play third-seeded Brookfield East in a state semifinal on Thursday, June 13, at Uihlein Soccer Park in Milwaukee.
+Oregon, ranked second in the Division 2 Wisconsin Soccer Coaches Association state poll and state runners-up last year, are second-seeded and will play third-seeded Brookfield East in a state semifinal at 7 p.m.
+Thursday at Uihlein Soccer Park in Milwaukee.

 “We really wanted it, and they (Sauk Prairie) were really tough competition,” Kane said.
 “We really needed a lucky one (goal).
 I’m just glad Emma Halverson was there to get it with me.